Web Site Terms and Conditions of Use

 Does applying for credit cards affect my credit score?

-FICO's website states, "If your FICO Scores change, they probably won't drop much.
+FICO's site states, "If your FICO Scores change, they probably won't drop much.
 If you apply for several credit cards within a short period of time, multiple inquiries will appear on your report.
 Looking for new credit can equate with higher risk, but most Credit Scores are not affected by multiple inquiries from auto, mortgage or student loan lenders within a short period of time.
 Typically, these are treated as a single inquiry and will have little impact on your credit scores."

 Where can I get in trouble with credit cards?